 This means a driver going the speed limit in the left lane can still be a serious problem.
 They can cause abrupt lane and speed changes, as well as hostility or road rage.
 Even if our speed limits were more realistic, there is no good reason to remain in the left lane if a faster vehicle wishes to pass you.
 It only creates friction and makes our roads more dangerous.

 That's why most states have laws that regulate driving in the left lane.
-Some allow it only for passing, others require slower traffic to yield the left lane if a faster vehicle is approaching.
+Some allow it only for passing, others require slower traffic to yield the left lane if a faster vehicle - regardless of speed - is approaching.
 To find out the law in your state, click here.

 The NMA strongly supports the simple but significant concept of the slower traffic using the right lane and vehicles in the left lane yielding to faster traffic.